From Stein identities to moderate deviations: Proofs of results

 We consider two extreme cases.
 Define a binary tree $T$ by always assigning $0$ to the left sibling and $1$ to the right sibling.
 Then the number of $1$'s in the binary string of $X$ is that in the binary expansion of $X$.
 Denote it by $S_n(=S(X))$.
 Next, define a binary tree $\bar{T}$ by assigning $V_{k,0}=0$, $V_{k,1}=1$ for all $k$ and assigning $1$ to the left sibling and $0$ to the right sibling for all other nodes.
 Let the number of $1$'s in the binary string of $X$ on $\bar{T}$ be $\bar{S}_n(=\bar{S}(X))$.
-Both $T$ and $\bar{T}$ are infinity binary trees satisfying C1, C2 and C3 and both $S_n$ and $\bar{S}_n$ satisfy \eq{p2.1cond.}.
-It is easy to see that for all integers $n\ge 0$, \beqn S_n\le_{st} \tilde{S}_n \le_{st} \bar{S}_n \eeqn where $\le_{st}$ denotes stochastic ordering.
-Therefore, it suffices to prove Cram\'er moderate deviation results for $W_n$ and $\bar{W}_n$ where $W_n=(S_n-\frac{k}{2})/\sqrt{\frac{k}{4}}$ and $\bar{W}_n=(\bar{S}_n-\frac{k}{2})/\sqrt{\frac{k}{4}}$.
-We suppress the subscript $n$ in the following and follow Diaconis (1977) in constructing the exchangeable pair $(W, W')$.
-Let $I$ be a random variable uniformly distributed over the set $\{1, 2, \cdots, k\}$ and independent of $X$, and let the random variable $X'$ be defined by
+Both $T$ and $\bar{T}$ are infinity binary trees satisfying C1, C2 and C3, and both $S_n$ and $\bar{S}_n$ satisfy (\ref{p21cond}).
+It is easy to see that for all integers $n\ge0$,